How to Stop Federal Student Loan Wage Garnishment

 They will prioritize your file.

-Normally, within a few weeks after submitting your consolidation application, you will receive a letter that shows you all of the loans being paid-off (summary of loans that will be included in the consolidation).
-And then a few weeks after that, your loans will get paid off.
-But if your loan servicer is aware of your situation they will speed up the process.
+Normally, within a few weeks after submitting your consolidation application, you will receive a letter that shows you all of the loans being paid-off (a summary of loans included in the consolidation).
+And then, a few weeks after that, your loans will get paid off.
+But if your loan servicer is aware of your situation, they will speed up the process.

-You want to contact the creditor who is suing you every week or two throughout the process just letting them know that your consolidation is going through and the loans will be paid off any day now — keeping them updated.
-You want to stay on top of the loan servicer who you selected to consolidate, always speaking to a supervisor, and just asking them to push the process faster.
+You want to contact the creditor who is suing you every week or two throughout the process, just letting them know that your consolidation is going through and the loans will be paid off any day now — keeping them updated.
+You want to stay on top of the loan servicer you selected to consolidate, always speak to a supervisor, and ask them to push the process faster.